 For local development or direct SDK usage, you can use a TODOIST_API_KEY environment variable with a personal API token (Settings > Integrations > Developer in Todoist).

-The transport protocol support is comprehensive:
+The transport protocol support:

 • Streamable HTTP at https://ai.todoist.net/mcp — the primary hosted endpoint